 The dam failure Vulnerability Assessment identifies assets are both likely to be exposed in the event of a dam failure and susceptible to damage from that exposure.
 In this context, assets are (1) people, (2) property, (3) critical facilities and lifelines, (4) the economy, (5) historic and cultural resources, and (6) natural resources.
 Exposure is defined here as interacting with dam failure hazards, and likely to be exposed indicates a presence in areas deemed to be especially likely to experience dam failure hazards.
-Susceptible indicates a strong likelihood of damage from exposure to dam failure hazards.
-Finally, vulnerability under future conditions is considered below as it relates to development in the section titled Development Trends Related to Hazards and Risk.
-The effects of climate change on future conditions are considered above in the subsection titled Climate Change Considerations.
+Susceptible indicates a strong likelihood of damage from exposure to dam failure hazards and is described in greater detail in Section 4.2.1, subsection titled Vulnerability Assessment.
+Finally, vulnerability under future conditions is considered as it relates to both climate change and development.

-Dam failures are often associated with other natural hazard events such as earthquakes, landslides, or severe weather, which makes dam failures difficult to predict far in advance.
+Dam failures are associated with other natural hazard events such as earthquakes, landslides, or severe weather, which makes dam failures difficult to predict far in advance.
 When they occur, dam failures can cause massive and catastrophic flash flooding downstream, often occurring with little or no warning.
 Flooding caused by dam failure can extend well outside of the normal floodplain to what is known as the dam inundation area or dam inundation zone and are discussed above in the section titled, Geographical Area Affected.
 When dams fail, damage to assets often causes great disruption to communities.